- What does maximum allowable charge mean for dental?

 - What is a dental insurance write off?

 - What is maximum allowable charge?

-- What is the difference between allowed amount and paid amount?
+- What is the difference between standard and high dental plans?

 Being “In Network” dictates the maximum fee the dentist may charge for treatment procedures allowed by the insurance company.

 The dentist then cannot charge more than the contracted fee for allowed procedures.)